Blocked Gibbs sampler for hierarchical Dirichlet processes: Sampling of global weights using a slicing normalization

-where $\nu_{ki}(x) = \Tilde{h}_k(m_{ki}) + \Tilde{h}^\prime_k(m_{ki}) (x - m_{ki})$ denotes equation of the tangent of $\Tilde{h}_k$ at the point $m_{ki}$, $i = 1, 0, 2$, and $q_{k1}$, $q_{k2}$ denote the points of intersection of the tangent lines.
-This piece-wise linear upper envelope for $\Tilde{h}_k$ provides a piece-wise cover, $\Tilde{g}_k = e^{\,\nu_k}$ for $\Tilde{f}_k$ resulting in valid exponential densities, which can be sampled from easily using the inverse cdf technique.
-The points $m_{k1}, m_{k0}, m_{k2}$ are chosen with careful consideration to the location of the mode of $f_k$ such that the cover is tight and a high acceptance rate is ensured.
-Empirical illustrations on the acceptance rate are provided in \S\ref{illustrations-AR} of the Supplement.
+Figure \ref{fig:knots} shows the plot of $\Tilde{f}_k$ and $\Tilde{g}_k$ for one choice of parameters $J$, $A$ and a positive and negative $B_k$ where $N$ is chosen as $1$ and $2$ \ie $4$ and $6$ knot points are used for constructing the piecewise tangent lines, clearly demonstrating the high acceptance rate that the tight cover ensures.
+Plots for several choices of parameters by taking $N=1$ and empirical illustrations on the acceptance rate are provided in \S\ref{illustrations-AR} of the Supplement.
 Benefits of using such a rejection sampler are multi-fold.
 We get exact posterior samples of $\ubeta$ without the involvement of any tuning parameter.
 More importantly, due to the conditional independence of $t_k$, there is no significant computational hassle if the dimension of $\ubeta$ is high.
 Our devised blocked Gibbs sampler is presented in Algorithm \ref{alg:BGS}.

 \RestyleAlgo{ruled}